Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/review/examination-two-review.md

 - Do not post questions about the examination in a public channel of the Slack workspace
 - Unless you make special arrangements with the instructor, no late work will be accepted

-## Examination Details

-- Review Sheet Released: Friday, December 4, 2020
-- Examination Released: Tuesday, December 8, 2020
-- Examination Due: 11:59 pm on Wednesday, December 9, 2020

-## Examination Overview

-The exam will be closed notes and closed book and it will cover the following materials.
-Please review the course schedule to see the content and slides that we have covered to this date.
-Students may post questions about this material to our Slack workspace.

-The exam will be a mix of questions that have a form such as short answer, completion, and the interpretation and creation of Markdown, HTML, and CSS source code.
-The emphasis will be on the following technical topics:

 ## Summary of Topics for the Final Examination

 ### Practical Experience With Web Development Tools

-- Using the Git and GitHub version control system
-- Using Docker to support web development
+- How to use the Docker system to support web development and testing
 - Using the VSCode text editor to manipulate Markdown, HTML, and CSS files
-- Running GatorGrader in Docker to check a repository's correctness
+- How to run GatorGrader in Docker to check a repository's correctness
-- Using Python to run a local web server
+- How to use the Python programming language to run a local web server

+### Practical Experience with the Design, Implementation, and Deployment of a Web Site

+- How to pick a JAMStack framework for the creation of a web site hosted on Netlify
+- The trade-offs associated with implementing a web site that uses the JAMStack model
+- The steps for connecting a GitHub repository to the Netlify platform
+- The ways in which the GitHub Flow model supports the creation of Netlify-based preview builds
+- How to use GitHub and Netlify to perform a deploy to Netlify's content delivery network

 ### Using Git Repositories and the GitHub Platform